skynetservices/skynet-archive/README.md

 ## Doozer
 Skynet makes heavy usage of Doozer.
 Both clients and services will take a DoozerConfig so that it knows how to communicate with doozer.
 In the examples directory there is a shell script to startup a cluster of doozer instances locally for testing.

-We recommend using at least 5 instances of doozer in your cluster, if you have 3, and lose 1, if an additonal doozer instance goes down the doozer cluster doesn't reject it.
+We recommend using at least 5 instances of doozer in your cluster.

 <pre>
 type DoozerConfig struct {